Last Updated on

 Our Planning for Peru with Kids page explains that the altitude in Cusco 3400m (11,154 feet) can really knock your system about!
 We prefer to rest and get our body clocks in order in Lima.
 More specifically Miraflores, a suburb of Lima which is modern and safe.
 There are wide footpaths which a great for prams.
 This is not the case in most other parts of Peru.
 After writing the post we realized that we would separate the information into three distinct posts as there was so much information to share!

 This post may contain affiliate links, from which we would earn a small commission, at no extra cost to you.
-More info in my disclaimer.
+More info in my disclaimer

-Miraflores With Children– Road Tested By Kids Under 5
+Things To Do In Miraflores With Children– Road Tested By Kids Under 5

 This is a great playground that is the most modern of all the playgrounds we have seen in Lima.
 Also, in Parque Kennedy is a thriving community of cats.
 The cats are fed by the kind citizens of Lima who you see bringing cat food.
-Despite their vast numbers, the cats are apparently allowed to stay by the benevolence the church of Virgen Milagrosa which is in the centre of Parque Kennedy.
+Despite their vast numbers, the cats are apparently allowed to stay by the benevolence the church of Virgen Milagrosa which is in the center of Parque Kennedy.

 One of our number 1 tips for Lima with kids is letting them get out and explore.
 There are safe paths, fun food carts, and a carnival atmosphere.
-Also there are often artworks on display or movable art projects that come and go.
+Also, there are often artworks on display or movable art projects that come and go.

-Did I just mention Fast Food?
-Yes, one of those things that I said I would never do as a mother is let my children eat Fast Food.
+Did I just mention fast food?
+Yes, one of those things that I said I would never do as a mother is let my children eat fast food.

-When you are visiting Lima with kids its worth knowing there is an abundance of fast food in Miraflores.
+When you are visiting Lima with kids it’s worth knowing there is an abundance of fast food in Miraflores.
 The likes of Mc Donald’s, Burger King, KFC and Pizza Hut.
 Priced at Western prices it is also familiar to little kids.
 I find that they need recognizable things in their lives, especially after long flights.

 Also, travel doesn’t have to be complex.
-The playground in Mc Donald’s works just as well as the Playground outside!
+The playground in Mc Donald’s works just as well as the playground outside!

-- Parque del Amor
+Parque del Amor

 A nice long walk (think 6 blocks or more) from the center of Miraflores is the beautifully named ‘Parque Del Amor,’ the Miraflores “Park of Love,” which has a great view of the Pacific Ocean and a series of statues with poetic inscriptions dedicated to love.